 Hawaiian Airlines Lounge Honolulu

 The modern Hawaiian Airlines Premier Club, located on the second floor of Honolulu International Airport, offers comfortable seating, ample outlets for charging electronics, and non-alcoholic drinks.

 Opportunities for Improvement

-- Lastly, a small amenity kit with tooth care products, socks, and an eye shade would be a nice addition to the domestic Hawaiian Airlines First Class experience.
+- An amenity kit with tooth care products, socks, and an eye shade would be a nice addition to the domestic Hawaiian Airlines First Class experience.

 - Hawaiian Airlines offers non-stop service to Hawaii from destinations in North America, Asia, and the South Pacific.
-In addition, Hawaiian Airlines flys throughout the Hawaiian Islands.
+In addition, Hawaiian Airlines flies throughout the Hawaiian Islands.

 - If you are travelling to Hawaii’s Big Island, you may want to stay at the Mauna Kea Beach Hotel.
 This property fronts one of the best beaches in Hawaii.

-- For a unique Hawaiian experience, visit the exclusive island of Lanai.
+- For a uniquely Hawaiian experience, visit the exclusive island of Lanai.
 The Four Seasons Lanai on Hulopoe Bay is an outstanding resort.

 - If you plan to visit Maui, discover why we love staying at the Montage Kapalua Bay Resort.